two-trick-pony-NL/pagealytics-for-microsoft-clarity/readme.md

 If you deploy a new version and see your Javascript errors going to 80% of visits and the only place you use Javascript is on your signup form then you know you have an all-nighter ahead of you.

 It connects via the official Clarity Data Export API and shows you the important stuff — no bloat, no fuss no account registration.
 We keep your Clarity API key on your device so we don’t even have a server.

+> **Disclaimer:** This app is not affiliated with, endorsed by, or sponsored by Microsoft or Microsoft Clarity in any way.